mirceah99/Soleadify-Veridion-Assignment/README.md

 How to start the app:

-Step 0 First you want to run elastic on your local nev:
+Step 0 First you want to run elastic on your local env:

 ```
 docker network create elastic